OlesiaMashko/EAM_Project/README.md

 #DATABASE:
 in database we are using MySql database and we have 4 tables in database
-#this tables will create by it self when we run the project as spring boot application.
+#The tables will automatically be created by Hibernate when we run the project as spring boot application.
 1. users
 2. admin
 3. products